18 Jan 2018 — Thames River Sightseeing

 The route is just over two and a half miles long, which should take around an hour – unless you keep stopping to admire the view or have a sit down at one of the many cafés or bars along the route.

 If you don’t fancy quite such a long walk, alight at Bankside Pier and head west for a one and half mile walk to Westminster Bridge which will take roughly half an hour.

-Alternatively, you can start at Westminster Bridge and walk east to either Bankside Pier or St Katharine’s Pier and catch a non-stop Circular Cruise boat back, though sadly you won’t get the benefit of the pilot’s commentary.
+Alternatively, you can start at Westminster Bridge and walk east to either Bankside Pier or Tower Bridge Quay and catch a non-stop Circular Cruise boat back, though sadly you won’t get the benefit of the pilot’s commentary.

 Whichever way you do it, you’ll have a calming, relaxing day by the river, keeping the January blues at bay.

 Click here for the Circular Cruise timetable and to book your tickets.